The Sounds of Eternal Sunshine of the Spotless Mind

-This is the main song I'm going to look at, it is constructed around a layered guitar part with lush strings playing over the top.
-We hear it at the end of this scene:
+The main song I'm going to look at is Phone Call, a short piece constructed around a layered guitar part with lush strings playing over the top.
+It's heard for this first time at the end of this scene:

 The Optigan & the Chilton TalentMaker

 Short for Optical Organ, the Optigan was released in 1971 and plays back prerecorded backing samples from optical discs made of clear plastic.
-A backing track could be produced by pressing the buttons on the left and melodies / improvisation could be played over this backing on the keyboard.
+A backing track could be produced by pressing the buttons on the left whilst melodies & improvisations could be played over this backing on the keyboard.
 Although sophisticated for it's time, the Optigan suffered from poor tonal quality due to limitations in the technology, and dust and dirt on the discs would create a crackly sound similar to worn phonograph records.

-- GForce M-Tron Pro / Optitron Expansion: really exhaustive selection of Optigan samples but missing TalentMaker samples.
-M-Tron Pro comes with the Classic Guitar samples and Optitron has some other great stuff.
+- GForce M-Tron Pro / Optitron Expansion: a very exhaustive selection of Optigan samples but missing TalentMaker samples.
+M-Tron Pro comes with the Classic Guitar samples a the Optitron expansion has some other great stuff.

 - Optigan.com: An extensive selection of raw samples.
-Seem pricy but there's some really rare stuff, including the elusive TalentMaker samples.
+Pricey but there's some really rare stuff, including the elusive TalentMaker samples.

 "It's funny because you were talking about my grandfather inventing that keyboard, Jon has some old keyboards.
 My father, who is the son-in-law of my grandfather, took over his keyboard shop and he started to sell electronic synthesizers and organs and he had this very weird synthesizer called The Talentmaker.
 And I hadn't heard or seen one in 30 years.
 And when I went to see Jon he had this.
 So when you hear this very sad guitar that we use a lot [in the film] that's [The Talentmaker].
 So you had the nostalgia of my grandfather's shop.
 So it was great to collaborate with him."